 Are NJ lottery winnings taxable?

-NJ lottery prizes under $10,000 per individual drawing are exempt from NJ income tax.
+NJ Lottery prizes of $10,000 or less per individual drawing are exempt from NJ income tax; this exclusion applies only to New Jersey Lottery prizes, not out-of-state lottery tickets.
 Prizes above $10,000 are fully taxable at NJ's ordinary income rates.
 NJ withholds 5% on prizes between $10,001 and $500,000, and 8% on prizes over $500,000.
 All lottery winnings are taxable federally regardless of amount.

 Do I need to pay NJ tax on out-of-state gambling winnings?